If you wish to order printed resources please visit www.healthpromotion.ie and choose 'cancer' from the drop down menu.

 Outdoor workers have been identified as a high-risk group for the development of skin cancer as they spend long periods outdoors.
 The below resources were developed for employers of outdoor workers to deliver a focused approach to support SunSmart awareness and behaviours among outdoor workers

-Those who pursue outdoor sport and leisure are a high-risk group for the development of skin cancer, as they spend long periods of time outdoors.
+Those who pursue outdoor sport, recreation and tourism are a high-risk group for the development of skin cancer, as they spend long periods of time outdoors.
 Outdoor sports and recreation organisations are encouraged to raise awareness of the risks of skin cancer and the simple SunSmart behaviours that can protect your skin.

 Healthy Ireland SunSmart (hi SunSmart) is the brand identity of Ireland’s National Skin Cancer Prevention Plan.
 The hi SunSmart brand is to be used for increasing public awareness and engagement in skin protective behaviours, and always in settings that align with the National Skin Cancer Prevention Plan.

-For more information and to raise awareness of the risks associated with exposure of unprotected skin to the sun contact email@example.com.
+For more information and to raise awareness of protecting skin from the sun to reduce the risk of skin cancer contact email@example.com.